2022 Spring Internship Update

 - Cover letter

 Number of hours per week is dependent upon departmental assignment and student’s academic schedule.
-During the Summer, a minimum of 25 hours per week.
-Wednesdays are required for intern programs and events.
-See Programming section for further details.
+During the summer, interns are required to work a minimum of 25 hours per week and Wednesdays are required for intern programs and events.
+Hours during the fall and spring terms are flexible.